mdn/content/files/en-us/learn/css/css_layout/supporting_older_browsers/index.md

 ## Creating fallbacks in CSS

-Browsers ignore the CSS properties and values they don't support.
+CSS specifications contain information that explain what the browser does when two similar features, such as layout methods, are applied to the same item.
+For example, they define what happens if an item is floated and is also a grid item and part of a CSS grid container.
+There is also a definition for what happens when an element has both {{cssxref("margin-top")}} and {{cssxref("margin-block-start")}} properties set.

 When a browser doesn't recognize a new feature, it [discards the declaration as invalid](/en-US/docs/Web/CSS/CSS_syntax/Error_handling#css_parser_errors) without throwing an error.
-This allows both old and new values to coexist in the same ruleset.
+Because browsers discard CSS properties and values they don't support, both old and new values can coexist in the same ruleset.
 Just make sure to declare the old value before the new value so that, when supported, the new value overwrites the old value (the fallback).

 For example, most browsers support the two-value syntax of the {{cssxref("display")}} property.
 If a browser doesn't, it will use the older, single-value syntax.